neomatrix369/awesome-ai-ml-dl/examples/better-nlp/Jupyter_notebook.md

 # Jupyter Notebook

 See [better-nlp-spacy-texacy-examples.ipynb](better-nlp-spacy-texacy-examples.ipynb) to see the examples fleshed out in the notebook.
-More compact to work with and efficient (model can be loaded only once throughout the life-cycle of the kernel).
+More compact to work with and efficient (model needs to be loaded only once throughout the life-cycle of the kernel).

-The Jupyter lab instance is executed the moment the docker container is run via `runDockerImage.sh`.
+The Jupyter lab instance is executed immediately on running the `runDockerImage.sh` script.
 Look for mesages like these in the docker container terminal:

 ![Docker-container-console-Jupyter-lab-loading.png](Docker-container-console-Jupyter-lab-loading.png)